astriaai/astria-docs/docs/api/4-images/1-inspect.md

 ### Returns
-The below JSON schema is returned
+The below JSON schema is returned.
+It is possible that some attributes will not be returned.

 ```JSON
 {